grantcolley/react-notes/README.md

 ```

 Intersection types combines multiple types into one.
 You can create an intersection using the `&` operator.
 They are great for composition.
 The resulting type has all the properties from each of the intersected types.

-> [!WARNING]
->
-> If two types have conflicting property types, TypeScript will throw an error.

 ```TypeScript
 type Person = {
   name: string;